eugnsp/library/cpp/std_library.md

 ### Strings

+> The class template `std::basic_string` stores and manipulates sequences of `char`-like objects, which are non-array objects of trivial standard-layout type.

 :memo:

 - `std::basic_string<T, ...>` is the only container in the standard library that requires `T` to be a trivial standard-layout type.